Greetings from the President

 overall revitalization of Japan.

-once required significant time for even minor modifications, we have transitioned to agile development, a
+required significant time for even minor modifications, we have transitioned to agile development, a method that

-method that enables detailed adjustments and development for each function.
-Once this transformation is
+enables detailed adjustments and development for each function.
+Once this transformation is complete, the speed

-complete, the speed of development will increase significantly, enabling a more precise and responsive
+of development will increase significantly, enabling a more precise and responsive approach.

 Message to Stakeholders